 – The Honourable Jody Wilson-Raybould, MP Vancouver Granville

 Planting the seeds for the garden started more than 3 years ago.
 Following the demolishment of the Riley Park Community Centre in 2012, there was a need for an alternative community gathering place.
-The Parks Board master plan for the Riley Park redevelopment included a community garden, which presented the opportunity to both strengthen our connections and build new connections to our neighbourhood.
+The Parks Board master plan for the Riley Park redevelopment included a community garden, which presented the opportunity to both strengthen connections and build new connections to the neighbourhood.

 The garden, the fieldhouse and the Neighbourhood Food Network Coordinator, are projects of Little Mountain Neighbourhood House.
 Over the past few years, we hosted conversations with community members, groups and organizations and established that the garden would aim to address the issues of food security and community involvement.